 Implications for Christian Thinking on the Problem

 A Christian worldview simply does not align with anti-foundational approaches or nihilism.
 While a Christian worldview finds affinity in the idea that people create meaning and purpose in life through their choices and actions interacting with others in interdependence, a view held by many existentialists, it would not go as far as to there is no inherent meaning or predetermined meaning in being human.
 We are created in God’s image which means something.
 Dichotomous thinking simply will not do here.
 The old debates about individual or community, freedom or determinism, nature or nurture, fail to understand that so much of human life is not about “either-or” but “both-and” or a little bit of alot.
 Adopting the anti-foundational approaches of the 21st-century academy simply will not do.
 There is no lasting solution to the question of “who am I” to be found here.
 But we can learn much about how people come to their conclusions about their identities, what they helpfully contain, and what they are sadly missing out on.
 It is important to understand that people do influence one another shaping how we understand our self-concept.
-Thus, for the church that is not of the world, yet remains in the world, we can endeavor to become part of the influences.
+Thus, we can endeavor to become part of the influences for the church that is not of the world, yet remains in the world.

 A problem of the first part of the 21st century is that humanity is looking for identity in all the wrong places.
 While we look to others to help us understand who we are, we do so with a growing hermeneutic of suspicion that all interactions are grounded in attempts for power having been taught thus by the academy, the media, and our dominant discourse.
 The Church is relegated to a corner of the room in the interplay of discourses, but it is still in the room.
 We must speak up and testify to the truth of our creation in God’s image and we must do more than speak, we must translate this understanding into action, treating others as we would seek to be treated, treating others as people created in the image of God.
 Yes, imperfect, just as we.
 Yes fallen, just as we.
 Yet worthy of love and respect even when we may not be able to affirm and celebrate every human choice and every human action.
 The latter does not justify the rejection of the former.
 Dichotomous thinking simply will not do.
 Thus, we can join with others to overcome real injustice even if we do not necessarily agree with their lifestyle choices.
 We certainly do not celebrate terror or the actions of Hamas on October 7, 2023.
 We may not as Christians agree with the theological tenets of Islam.
 But this does not translate to uncritical rejection of concerns expressed by Palestinian Muslims and their supporters.
-Opinions, requests, criticisms, and even demands, deserve to be evaluated on their merit aligned against the truth we are all created in God’s image.
+Opinions, requests, criticisms, and even demands deserve to be evaluated on their merit and aligned against the truth that we are all created in God’s image.
 Identity united around the idea of conflict and power may be influencing the merging of social causes into one grand narrative of oppression vs. oppressor leading to a reduction in critical thinking and limiting real-world problem-solving.
-Identity returned to the ground that all people have value, that we are all fallen, and that we all contribute to the injury of the world, enables a more nuanced and potentially healing approach to dealing with these injuries.
+Identity returned to the ground that all people have value, that we all fall, and that we all contribute to the injury of the world, enabling a more nuanced and potentially healing approach to dealing with these injuries.

 Implications for Sociological Thinking on the Problem